June 16, 2023

 I am a mother in a family of 4 and as a UWBA Ambassador*, I get to share the experiences I live through daily.
 I no longer see affordable housing as a saving grace.
 It feels more like a stumbling block or barrier against my future and my freedom to manifest all the things I dream to do that will help my family as well as the community.

-Affordability, by definition, is having a cost that is not too high.
-It is also the ability to pay for something with little-to-no risk of adverse consequences.
 When it comes to housing, the term affordable housing sounds great, but it comes with stigma and it comes at a cost, usually to a tenant’s dignity, sometimes to their safety.
+Affordability, by definition, is having a cost that is not too high that includes the ability to pay that cost with no risk of adverse consequences.

-For instance, adverse consequences for me came in the form of repairs not being done in a timely manner.
+In Jan 2011 I moved into my first affordable unit and it will definitely be my last.
+Although my rent was cheap I still experienced adverse consequences.
+Those adverse consequences for me, for instance, came in the form of repairs not being done in a timely manner.
 I had continuous mold growing in the bathroom and water damage in the laundry room from a leaking roof when it rained.
 On one Saturday morning, the bathtub water would not drain – I was told that I would have to wait until Monday to have it addressed.

 I was forced to bathe out of the sink for the weekend.
 But as Monday came and went, no one ever showed up to fix the issue.
 By Tuesday morning I called again and finally, someone came out but they brought their attitude with them.
-I’m often met with unfriendly, unwelcoming attitudes when trying to request repairs – that unsaid “be grateful” attitude as if we didn’t deserve the service, because we were in “affordable housing.”
+I’m often met with unfriendly, unwelcoming attitudes when maintenance comes to repair my requested repairs – that look of I don’t need to be here, as if we didn’t deserve the service, because we were in “affordable” housing.

 The final straw came one evening in April 2021.
 Forty bullets flew through the neighborhood toward my unit.
 Five entered my home.

-I thank God no one was injured.
-My family and I were safe mostly.
-For the next three days, I was in a state of shock.
-I should have been upset with the shooter but I wasn’t.
-Instead, I was disappointed with the treatment I received from the housing complex administration.
-No one called to see if we were okay.
-When I requested my shattered patio door window to be boarded up, the supervisor of maintenance said, “I don’t know what I can do to help.”
+I thank GOD no one was injured.
+My family and I were safe but for the next three days, I was in a state of shock.
+I should have been upset with the shooter, but I wasn’t.
+Instead, I was more disappointed with the treatment I received from the housing complex administration.
+No one called to see if we were okay nor was there a letter of concern for our wellbeing.
+During the night of the incident, I requested my shattered patio door window to be boarded up twice, once the supervisor of maintenance came, I was greeted with “I don’t know what I can do to help.”